-The Markham Energy Conservation Office (MECO) was established in 2005 using funding support from the City of Markham and PowerStream with a vision to position the City of Markham as a leader and municipal champion in energy conservation.
+The Markham Energy Conservation Office (MECO) was established in 2005 using funding support from the City of Markham and Alectra (formerly PowerStream) with a vision to position the City of Markham as a leader and municipal champion in energy conservation.

 Its portfolio of programs is broad based and includes initiatives that are focused on:

-- Leading, developing, and implementing energy conservation programs that deliver realistic demand shedding and cost avoidance results;
+- Leading, developing, and implementing energy conservation programs that deliver target-exceeding energy reduction and cost avoidance results;

-- Supporting the Provincial goals of creating a ‘culture of conservation’;
+- Supporting the Provincial goals of creating a ‘culture of conservation’, which empowering staff to be informed, engaged, and supportive of energy conservation;

 - Improving internal operations by implementing retrofit projects in existing facilities;